NCIP/cabio/README.md

 The caBIO system is primarily a repository of molecular biology data; the entities that concern the central dogma of molecular biology are the core of this model.
 Data for these classes come from a variety of sources.
 For a full list of primary data sources, see https://wiki.nci.nih.gov/display/ICR/caBIO+Data+Sources

+The caBIO is  written in Java using caGrid, caCORE CSM, caCORE SDK, Struts, Tiles, Hibernate, Spring Framework, Lucene technologies.

 The caBIO is distributed under the BSD 3-Clause License.
 Please see the NOTICE and LICENSE files for details.